Post-Investment Financial Management

 Because you are now responsible for third-party funds, the investor will likely require you to implement certain controls within the business.

 You may have been running your business as a startup before the investment.
 Speed was probably crucial.
-Payments were made when they were needed and you would have been able to make payments without requiring authorisation.
-Let’s have a look at what might be expected:
+Payments were made as and when they were needed and you would have been able to make payments without requiring authorisation.
+Now that you have secured investment, let’s have a look at what might be expected:

 - All payments made from the business bank account require one person to load and another person to release (to reduce the risk of misappropriation of funds)